evermind/rancher-deployment-tool/README.md

 * check that current credentials point to the correct rancher url and environment
 * define a list of stacks to deploy plus dynamic variables per stack
 * verify that all variables used in docker-compose.yml are defined
+* Command line option to force deployment, even if there are no changes (-f or --force)

 ## usage